edwinm/twitterFeed/README.md

-# twitterFeed
+# twitterFetch

 Fetches your latest tweets

 _Show your latest tweet or tweets on your website._

-Twitter offers two options to show your twitterfeed on your website:
+Twitter offers two options to show your twitterfetch on your website:

 1. [Using a Twitter widget](https://dev.twitter.com/web/overview)
 2. [Using the Twitter REST API](https://dev.twitter.com/rest/public)